-- 7.6.5.1.
-Race Control may assess four types of Black Flag Penalties: - A) Stop-and-Go This penalty requires the penalized driver to return to his or her pit box and come to a complete stop inside the box before rejoining the race. - B) Stop-and-Hold This penalty requires the penalized driver to return to his or her pit box and come to a complete stop inside the box.
-Race Control will then hold the driver for a specific duration of time before releasing them to rejoin the race. - C) Drive-Through This penalty requires the penalized driver to drive through pit lane without stopping.
+7.6.6.1.
+Race Control may assess four types of Black Flag Penalties:

+A) Stop-and-Go - This penalty requires the penalized driver to return to his or her pit box and come to a complete stop inside the box before rejoining the race.

+B) Stop-and-Hold - This penalty requires the penalized driver to return to his or her pit box and come to a complete stop inside the box.
+Race Control will then hold the driver for a specific duration of time before releasing them to rejoin the race.

+C) Drive-Through - This penalty requires the penalized driver to drive through pit lane without stopping.
 Race Control will clear the penalty as the driver exits pit lane.
-Drive-Through penalties may not be served while any other black flag penalty is applied to the driver. - D) Disqualification Upon disqualification, a driver has 30 seconds to pull off of the racing line and exit the Session, otherwise Race Control will automatically remove the disqualified driver.
-Race Control will immediately remove any driver from a session who is assessed a disqualification black flag for driving the wrong way on the track. - 7.6.5.2.
-If a driver is assessed a black flag penalty by Race Control in any session, he or she must return to the pits to serve the penalty.
-Although the driver's lap count will continue uninterrupted, lap times will not be recorded until the driver has served his/her penalty.
+Drive-Through penalties may not be served alongside any other black flag penalty applied to the driver.

+D) Disqualification - Upon disqualification, a driver has 30 seconds to pull off of the racing line and exit the

+Session, otherwise Race Control will automatically remove the disqualified driver.
+Race Control will immediately remove any driver from a session who is assessed a disqualification black flag for driving the wrong way on the track.

+- 7.6.6.2.
+If a driver is assessed a black flag penalty by Race Control in any session, he or she must return to the pits within the next three laps to serve the penalty.
+Although the driver's lap count will continue uninterrupted, lap times will not be recorded until the driver has served his/her penalty. - 7.6.6.3.
-07 FLAG SIGNALS - CONTINUED

-7.6.5.3.
 The driver may not use the Enter/Exit/Tow Car control (also known as "Reset") to return to the pits to serve a black flag penalty during a race session.
-Using the Reset control to expedite clearing of a black flag is allowed as a convenience only in Testing, Practice, Qualifying, and Time Trial Sessions.

-7.6.5.4.
-Failure to return to the pits and serve a black flag penalty will result in disqualification.
+Using the Reset control to expedite clearing of a black flag is allowed as a convenience only in Testing, Practice, Qualifying, and Time Trial Sessions. - 7.6.6.4.
+Failure to return to the pits and serve a black flag penalty will result in the application of a time penalty after the completion of the race. - 7.6.6.5.
+Serving a Stop-and-Go or Stop-and-Hold penalty should be done without performing any pit service.
+If any service is done to the car during the penalty stop there will be an additional hold time added to the penalty.
+To avoid this, unselect all pit service options before entering the pit stall to serve the penalty.